mmbman/Katagiri/1984-03-21-Mindfulness-Talk-1.md

 #### This talk is split into three files in the audio archive: [Part 1](#part-1), [Part 2](#part-2), and [Part 3](#part-3).

-**This talk is in a rough draft state.**
+**This transcript is in rough draft stage.**

-(Transcriber’s Note: For the word *impure*, it may be helpful to substitute *not pure*, which carries less of a moral connotation in English.
+(Transcriber’s Note: For the word *impure*, it may be helpful to substitute *not pure*, which carries less of a moral connotation in the West.
 The Nishijima & Cross translation of the Shobogenzo chapter in question uses *not pure*.
 Some of this talk appears in Chapter 9 of *The Light That Shines Through Infinity*, in the section “Dogen’s Not-Pure Body”.)

 ### Part 1